How to Manage ALIAS Records for Seamless Website Routing

 ALIAS acts kind of like a middle ground.
 It looks like an A record to the outside world, but it follows a domain name, like a CNAME would, behind the scenes.
 For more information, read our detailed guide on CNAME and ALIAS Records for Better DNS Management.

 So yeah, something like pointing example.com to myapp.hostingprovider.com — that’s precisely where ALIAS shines.
 It’s not needed all the time, but when it is, it saves many headaches.
-If you’re ever in a spot where you need your root domain to point to something that doesn’t give you a fixed IP, ALIAS just handles it.
+In case you find yourself in a position whereby you require your root domain to be replaced with something that does not provide you with a fixed IP, ALIAS takes care of it.

 • Log in to your DNS provider.
-First off, log in wherever you manage your domain.
+To start with, log in wherever you administer your domain.

-• Add a new record: Now, find the spot where you can add a new record.
-There’s usually a little form with dropdowns that lets you pick the type of record you want to add
+• Add a new record: Locate the position where you need to add a new record.
+It has often a small form with drop-down lists that allow choosing what kind of record is to be added.

-• Set the name/host field: If you’re pointing to your main domain (like just example.com), just put @ in the name field.
-That tells it to use the root domain.
-If it’s a subdomain like shop.example.com, just type shop instead.
+• name/host field Name: When pointing to your main domain (such as simply example.com), simply type in the name field @.
+That instructs it to utilize the root domain.
+In case it is a subdomain such as shop.example.com, simply typing shop would be sufficient.

-• Put in the target: This is the domain you want to point to.
+• Enter target: the destination of the pointing.
 Something like myapp.herokuapp.com or whatever your service gave you.
 Copy and paste it to avoid typos.

 • Save: Click save or confirm.
 The system needs some time to propagate updates across all networks, which can span from several minutes to several hours.